 Vargo Bot-700 (Best Multi Use)

 It can also carry, cook, measure, store, and hold almost whatever you want it to.
-No other pot can match its unique versatility.
+No other pot can match its unique versatility, though if your hike will take you up and down you may want to unscrew the lid to relieve pressure buildup.

 Quality Nutrition Sources To Use With Cold Soaking